2 ways to manage user permissions in SharePoint Online quickly

 To grant permissions to users or groups in a target location, go to Explorer and select the sites where you want to apply the changes.
 Click + Add from the Permissions section in the Quick actions menu.

-In Add permissions, you can select one or multiple users, and grant them new permissions over the items that were previously selected in the Explorer.
-You can either add them to existing SharePoint groups, assign them as Site Collection administrator, or assign them explicit permissions.
+In Add permissions, you can select one or multiple users and grant them new permissions over the items previously selected in the Explorer.
+You can add them to existing SharePoint groups, assign them as Site Collection administrators, or assign them explicit SharePoint permissions.
 These can be out-of-the-box permission levels or custom ones.
 You can also assign permissions to SharePoint groups and Active Directory groups.

 Copy user permissions